wq/wq/docs/guides/setup-wq-with-sqlite.md

 sudo apt install nodejs
 ```

+> Note: wq currently supports Node 14 and npm 6.
+Support for Node 16 and npm 7 / 8 will be added in a future release.

-> Note that the [framework initialization step](#initialize-wq-framework) will take a few minutes when using npm, since it requires installing hundreds of npm packages instead of the prebuilt libraries included with the Python package.
+The [framework initialization step](#initialize-wq-framework) will take a few minutes when using npm, since it requires installing hundreds of npm packages instead of the prebuilt libraries included with the Python package.
 On the other hand, enabling npm makes it easier to integrate additional third-party JavaScript libraries and development tools as needed.

 ### Windows